These five simple steps can help minimise your fleet fuel costs, as reducing your fleet’s spend on fuel will always improve your bottom line.

 Fleet managers need to embrace best practices in fleet management, including new technology, in order to reduce fuel consumption and better prepare their organisation for the future.

-Vehicle specifications are an important factor in achieving savings.
+Vehicle specification is an important factor in achieving savings.
 This is not simply due to the depreciation, there are also some hidden areas that you should consider.

 An example of this may be choosing the correct vehicle for the job.
 This is often overlooked when purchasing a vehicle; the correct weight, engine specifications, engine torque and power for the required use is critical.
 If you select an engine with either too much or too little power this can lead to inefficiencies in fuel economy.
 Choosing a smaller engine with less power may also result in lower fuel economy if the vehicle is straining to carry the cargo weight.

 Idling can also be an issue as running at idle speed dramatically reduces engine life and directly impacts fuel economy.
-One extra hour a day of idling is equivalent to 58,000 miles of engine wear over the life of the vehicle.
-This prematurely ages the vehicle which also impacts fuel economy and efficiency.
-According to a Driving for Better Business report, two minutes idling uses the same amount of fuel as that required to drive one mile.
+One extra hour a day of idling is equivalent to 58,000 miles of engine wear over the life of the vehicle, which prematurely ages the vehicle which also impacts fuel economy and efficiency.
+According to a Driving for Better Business report, an engine idling for two minutes uses the same amount of fuel as that required to drive one mile.

 Proactive vehicle maintenance means that a properly maintained engine will operate more efficiently than a neglected one, saving money and fuel expense.
 Proactive maintenance can also make other savings, for example, unplanned maintenance work that puts a vehicle off the road can cost a business between £1500 – £3000 per day.